gbv/beaconspec/README.md

 # Illustration

-Beacon defines a link dump as set of links from a source database to a target database.
+BEACON defines a link dump as set of links from a source database to a target database.
 Several parts can be described by meta fields (in uppercase):

 ![][beaconspec-diagram.png]